‘The Young And The Restless’ Stuns At Daytime Emmy Awards

 At the 46th Daytime Emmy Awards, The Young and the Restless stunned with several big awards throughout the evening.

 During the evening, Y&R took home the Daytime Emmy Award for Outstanding Writing Team for a Drama Series with Mal Young as the head writer.
 Young left the show recently, and Josh Griffin took over the position.
-Young’s tenure at the number one rated CBS Daytime Drama was controversial with many viewers happy to see him leave.
+Young’s tenure at the No. 1-rated CBS Daytime Drama was controversial with many viewers happy to see him leave.
 However, his storylines brought the show an award for last year including the J.T.
 (Thad Luckinbill) abuse arc and its ensuing extensive coverup.

 The show also won the award for Outstanding Directing Team for a Drama Series.